isomerpages/nlb-learning/_singapore/Adults/Content on Japanese Occupation.md

 		</tr>
 	</tbody></table>

-<b>These curated set of articles and books will help you understand how Singapore as "Gibraltar of the East" prepared for the imminent threat of Japanese invasion.</b>
+These curated set of articles and books will help you understand how Singapore as "Gibraltar of the East" prepared for the imminent threat of Japanese invasion.

 <h4>Articles</h4>
 <h5><a target="_blank" href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2013-07-19_162143.html"> Malayan Campaign by Ho, Stephanie</a></h5>